brianrahadi/quartz/content/notes/tools.md

 draft: false
 categories: ["books"]
 ---
+Tools are helpful things I found to enjoy using.
+It's a notable list of any software and hardware I use daily.
+My enjoyment of using software that helps people live better kinda pulled me into my current major.

 ## Software
 - [TickTick](https://ticktick.com/webapp/) serves as my to-do list x habit tracker x pomodoro timer